Even if you're gifted with a superhuman constitution, you probably still think you could go a few minutes longer.

 While we understand the desire to last longer in bed, there are so many safer and better options than toothpaste.

-Pro Tip: One option that is much safer and a far more effective way to last longer in bed is with Promescent Delay Wipes and Delay Spray.
+Pro Tip: One option that is much safer and a far more effective way to last longer in bed is with Promescent PE Wipes and PE Sprays.

 One pharmacist, James O'Loan, is speaking out against this bizarre and dangerous trend.